-- 4. U. T. Austin Women's Softball Field Stage One Playing Field (Project No. 102-840): Approval of Preliminary Plans; Authorization to Prepare Final Plans and Specifications; Submission of Project to the Coordinating Board; Advertisement for Bids; Executive Committee Award of Contracts Associated with Stage One; and Additional Appropriation Therefor.--Following a brief presentation on the site plan for the Women's Softball Field - Stage One Playing Field at The University of Texas at Austin by President Berdahl, the Board, upon recommendation of the Facilities Planning and Construction Committee: - Approved the preliminary plans for the U. T. Austin Women's Softball Field -Stage One Playing Field at an estimated total project cost of \$600,000 - b.
-Authorized preparation of final plans and specifications for Stage One - c.
-Authorized submission of the Stage One project to the Texas Higher Education Coordinating Board - d.
-Authorized the Office of Facilities Planning and Construction to advertise for bids upon completion of final review - e.
-Authorized the Executive Committee to award all contracts associated with the Stage One project within the authorized total project cost - f.
-Appropriated \$600,000 from Unexpended Plant Funds and Gifts and Grants for Stage One Playing Field project costs.
-Previous appropriations had been \$56,000 from Auxiliary Enterprise Balances for Stage Two fees and administrative expenses.
+- Approve the preliminary plans for the U. T. Austin Women's Softball Field Stage One Playing Field at an estimated total project cost of \$600,000 - Authorize preparation of final plans and specifications for Stage One - c.
+Authorize submission of the Stage One project to the Texas Higher Education Coordinating Board - d.
+Authorize the Office of Facilities Planning and Construction to advertise for bids upon completion of final review - e.
+Authorize the Executive Committee to award all contracts associated with the Stage One project within the authorized total project cost - f.
+Appropriate \$600,000 from Unexpended Plant Funds and Gifts and Grants for Stage One Playing Field project costs.
+Previous appropriations have been \$56,000 from Auxiliary Enterprise Balances for Stage Two fees and administrative expenses.